Prime-TITAN-CameraMan/termux-desktops/README.md

 Install a full Linux desktop environment on your Android device with Termux X11 and also with hardware acceleration alongwith desktop audio functional

 The project is based on—
-- **PRoot:** Debian only, because it's beginner-friendly
+- **PRoot:** Debian & Ubuntu, because they are beginner-friendly for everyone.
-- **DE:** XFCE4 only, because it's lightweight with full desktop setup.
+- **DE:** XFCE4, because it's lightweight with full-featured desktop environment.
-- **Hardware Acceleration:** HW is inbuilt inside scripts.
-So, whenever you run the script for starting the desktop, it'll automatically enable hardware acceleration too.
-So, I didn't made any documentation for it.
+- **Hardware Acceleration:** There's no documentation for hardware acceleration, because hardware acceleration is already settled in my scripts you can install the desktop environment using following steps and the hardware acceleration shall work alongwith the desktop environment.
+Whenever, you run the desktop environment using my script, hardware acceleration will work too.
+> [!NOTE]
+> For native Termux: We're using Zink as hardware acceleration.
+So, make sure to check if your Android device supports Vulkan or not.
+If it supports, continue.
+> For PRoot distro: We're going to use VirGL, which is totally supported by all of Android devices

 ---
 <br>